-Participation on ICRI technical committees and subcommittees increases your knowledge in almost every area of repair and enables you to stay on the leading edge of best industry practices.
+Participation on ICRI technical committees and subcommittees increases your knowledge in almost every area of concrete repair and restoration, and enables you to stay on the leading edge of best industry practices.

 For a status of committee activities, contact the ICRI office at (651) 366-6095.